 - the worth of each individual and his or her capacity to contribute to our School is recognised and valued - every member of our School community should contribute to the wellbeing of all other members - students should develop responsibility for their own actions - the rights of others to learn should be respected by all.

-Where a student behaves in a way that goes against the principles stated above, action will be taken within the guidelines stated below.
+Where a student behaves in a way that goes against the principles stated, action will be taken in accordance with our positive behaviours flowchart.